DPilat-Dev/DPilat-Dev/README.md

 # Hi there 👋

 Nice to see you here!
-My name is David Pilate.
+My name is David Pilat.

 I'm a software engineer located in Seattle, Washington.